 Most people are familiar with the idea that the length of the day varies with the seasons.
 Especially for those in the more northern latitudes, it’s an obvious feature of the winter that the sun rises later and sets earlier than in the summer.
 Throughout history and across northern cultures, the winter solstice is celebrated to herald the imminent return of light; after the shortest day, things can only get brighter!

-One would expect that following the winter solstice — the shortest day — the sun will start both rising earlier and setting later in the day in order to make it longer.
+One would expect that following the winter solstice — the shortest day — the sun will begin rising earlier and setting later in the day in order to make it longer.
 That is, we’d expect the sun to be highest at noon and have sunrise and sunset start moving away symmetrically on either side as the days get longer.
 What surprises many, and left me at a partial loss to explain when asked about it, is the fact that this is not so.
-In fact, the sun continues to rise later in the morning for days following the winter solstice — and begins setting later days before it!
+In fact, the sun continues to rise later in the morning for many days following the winter solstice — and begins setting later days before it!
 The reason is truly celestial.

 I recently had a shocking experience at a concert.
 I’ve been to many, and they vary wildly in quality, but shocking is not a term I use lightly.
 A great show is a great thing for a reason: there’s a lot of boring and even awful music out there.
 Every genre is guilty of being terrible for reasons of talentlessness and avarice and cronyism and even sheer accident.
 I don’t usually mean to single out a particular genre in general, but to explain this shocking show it suffices to compare two critically acclaimed rap albums: October 2014’s Run the Jewels 2 by supergroup Run the Jewels [El-P and Killer Mike] and March 2015’s To Pimp a Butterfly by Kendrick Lamar.
 This comparison sets up the context for a review of a Kendrick Lamar show.